johnson1537j/Data-Structures-using-JAVA/README.md

 data structures is the way of organizing data
 2 types --> 1. linear - follow sequence and single level eg; array , linked list ,stack ,queue
-            2. non-linear - no sequence and multi level eg;tree , graph
+            2. non-linear - no sequence and multi level eg; tree , graph